-In order to sign into your account for the first time, you'll need to create a password and setup a Duo enabled device at www.princeton.edu/psynch using the temporary password found in the envelope from Princeton OIT.
-Your username (Princeton netID) and temporary password are emailed to your permanent e-mail address on file during the summer prior to your start date, and an additional copy should be in your campus mailbox.
-It would be helpful if you took the time now to set up your email (and “Duo Authentication”) this summer rather than waiting until your arrival in September to ensure your temporary password does not timeout.
-Please see Sue, Kim, Regin, Femke or Andrew for further assistance when you first come to campus.
+In order to sign into your account for the first time, you'll need to create a password and setup a Duo enabled device at www.princeton.edu/psynch using the temporary password from Princeton OIT.
+Your username (Princeton netID) and temporary password are emailed to your permanent e-mail address on file during the summer prior to your start date, and an additional copy will be delivered to your campus mailbox.
+It is helpful to to set up email (and “Duo Authentication”) before your arrival in September to ensure your temporary password does not timeout.
+Please see Dawn, Regin, or Andrew for further assistance when you first come to campus.

 Please talk to Andrew Perhac about specific needs.

 Telephones and Voicemail

 Princeton University has adopted the Cisco Unified Communications Manager Telephone Solution to manage your telephone and voicemail options.
 With the text-to-speech capabilities, you will be able to play voice mail messages and preview text versions of these messages from your e-mail inbox.
 Additional features will allow you to set your own call answering rules to direct your calls according to caller or time, set multiple greetings, and more.
 For more information on our Cisco telephone system, please visit: https://princeton.service-now.com/snap?id=kb_article&sys_id=2d241594db68d384249b7b6b8c961982.